-A syndesmosis sprain is commonly referred to as a “high ankle sprain”.
-This most often happens in high impact sports when a player is pivoting and rotating thereankle to attempt an athletic move.
+Quick answer, a syndesmosis sprain is a “high ankle sprain.”
+This often happens in high impact sports when a player is pivoting and rotating their ankle to attempt an athletic move.

 The anatomy of the ankle joint, or talocrural joint, is comprised of:

 Your tibia is the bone located directly under your knee.
-Your talus is located directly underneath your tibia.
+The talus is located directly underneath your tibia.
 Your fibula is the “floating bone” that is located on the outside of your tibia.
-The term “floating bone” is used because this bone does not actually used to directly absorb the stress or impact that a bone like your femur or tibia absorb.
+The term “floating bone” is used because this bone does not actually use to directly absorb the stress or impact that a bone-like your femur or tibia absorb.
 It is primarily used to reinforce the stability in your ankle.

 Treatment for syndesmosis sprain can be conservative (non-surgical) or non-conservative (surgical).
 This can be determined by a medical professional through thorough assessment and/or imaging (x-ray or MRI) to diagnose the severity of your high ankle sprain.

-Recovery from a syndesmosis sprain is typically excellent, of course pending severity of the injury.
-However, in a common case without surgical intervention, most patients should be fully healed within 6-8 weeks!
+Recovery from a syndesmosis sprain is typically excellent, of course, pending the severity of the injury.
+However, in a common cause without surgical intervention, most patients should be fully healed within 6-8 weeks!

 If you would like to learn more about ankle injuries, go to Ankle